Abuse Survivors Library

 Too often the assumption is that if you have been raped, you are sexually broken and forever unfixable.
 That sort of discourse is not healthy or empowering or even sympathetic.
 What I want to say is what I wish I had been told: rape is not a form of sex, it is a form of assault.
 Sex feels good.
 Assault is traumatizing.
 It is possible for sex to exist after rape because they are different experiences.

-Religious abuse means using a system of beliefs to inflict and/or justify abuse: physical, sexual, and/or emotional.
+Articles about a pattern of using a system of beliefs to inflict and/or justify abuse: physical, sexual, and/or emotional.
 Religious abuse might or might not take a form of a ritual, and can be perpetrated by an organized group of people or just a single person.

 Religious abuse means using a system of beliefs to manipulate the victim and inflict harm, pain, and suffering on them.
 It does not involve any supernatural powers (though it's not rare for perpetrators to claim such abilities and for victims to believe them).
 However, it does involve a great deal of indoctrination: not only do you feel powerless to resist, but you often aren't even sure that you're being abused altogether.